wesslen/minimal-mistakes/_posts/2016-08-22-topic-networks.md

 For text mining portion, I'm running LDA (topic modeling) on five years worth of publication abstracts to identify key research themes by university researchers.
 (If you're not familiar with LDA, please review documents from [Tyler Rinker's Topic Modeling Repo](https://github.com/trinker/topicmodels_learning).)

-One problem I came across was how to measure and analyse the correlation across topics.
-In particular, I wanted to analyze the correlation between topic word probabilities by creating a network that connects similar topics.
+One problem I came across was how to measure and analyze the correlation across topics.
+In particular, I want to analyze the correlation between topic word probabilities by creating a network that connects similar topics.

-For this exercise, I combined the code provided in Tyler's Repo (see the section "Network of the Word Distributions Over Topics (Topic Relation)") and helpful network visualizations from [Katherine Ognyanova's phenomenal Network Visualization Tutorial](http://kateto.net/network-visualization).
+In this tutorial, I accomplish this by combining code provided in Tyler's Repo (see the section "Network of the Word Distributions Over Topics (Topic Relation)") and network visualization code from [Katherine Ognyanova's phenomenal Network Visualization Tutorial](http://kateto.net/network-visualization).

 Data preparation
 ----------------